CompSci10/web-site-assignment-minhdatng0/README.md

   * The head-section of all the pages have to be properly formated, e.g. include the ```<title>``` tag giving the page title e.g. ```<title>Pink Floyd by Dr. P</title>```.
   * Web page has to be attractive and properly formatted (for this assignment - looks matter!).

+ To get a mark of >50% your site has to include all of the above + the following components:
+ * Up to 60% - All of the above + modifications of the CSS style sheet (in the ```css`` folder), e.g. background color, link color, font, page dimensions etc.
+ * Up to 70% - All of the above + [three column grid formatting](http://getbootstrap.com/css/#grid)
+ * Up to 80% - [Navbar](http://getbootstrap.com/components/#navbar) with appropriate links (e.g. to subpages)
+ * Up to 90% - All of the above + a [carousel with images](http://getbootstrap.com/javascript/#carousel).
+ * Up to 100% - All of the above + three levels of responsiveness, large screen (e.g. computer monitor), medium screen (e.g. tablet) and small screen (e.g. cell phone).